Showing Collections: 1 - 12 of 12

 Bibliography and Articles Regarding the Knoxville Academy of Medicine and the Tennessee State Medical Association

 This collection includes two account books of Dr. John W. Cates.
 The first book dates from July 1863 to April 1865.
 The second book dates from September 1878 to October 1881.
+The books are handwritten, and they include names and costs of his services.

 These three ledgers record the accounts of Dr. M. T. C. Royston's various patients, who are listed alphabetically at the beginning of each ledger.
 Each entry lists, with abbreviations, what services Royston provided and the amount he charged.